-32 Bundle for Savings, CONSUMER REPORTS, May 2013, at 23.
+30 Bundle for Savings, CONSUMER REPORTS, May 2013, at 23.

-33 S. DEREK TURNER, COMBATING THE CABLE CABAL: HOW TO FIX AMERICA'S BROKEN VIDEO MARKET 29 (Free Press May 2013) (noting that "the traditional cable providers saw their total video-segment revenues grow by 8 percent from 2008-2012 ... primarily driven by growth in digital-tier, set-top box and DVR revenues, which increased by 14 percent, 227 percent and 93 percent respectively during this time").
+31 S. DEREK TURNER, COMBATING THE CABLE CABAL: How TO FIX AMERICA'S BROKEN VIDEO MARKET 29 (Free Press May 2013) (noting that "the traditional cable providers saw their total video-segment revenues grow by

 Consumers cannot freely elect to forego Comcast's set-top box for a device of their own choosing.
 This forced rental, as explained below, is made possible by Comcast's and TWC's market power.
-And it effectively blocks affordable alternatives from freeing consumers from the inflated prices Comcast and TWC charge.
+And it effectively blocks affordable alternatives from freeing consumers from the inflated prices Comcast and TWC charge for their program packages.

-As Consumer Reports has emphasized, consumers benefit when they can effectively bargain with their residential broadband/cable system providers.34 But to bargain effectively, they need the ability to take their business elsewhere.
+As Consumer Reports has emphasized, consumers benefit when they can effectively bargain with their residential broadband/cable system providers.32 But to bargain effectively, they need the ability to take their business elsewhere.
 And in many areas of the country, there is already little or no opportunity to do that.
 They have no choice but to endure the repeated price hikes and lousy customer service because they lack meaningful options.
 For example, Sonny G. of Memphis, Tennessee tells us of price hikes averaging 14 percent per year for the last seven years in his town.
-As he puts it, he has no choice but to accept the price hikes because Comcast has a "virtual monopoly" in his area that leaves him "powerless."35
+As he puts it, he has no choice but to accept the price hikes because Comcast has a "virtual monopoly" in his area that leaves him "powerless."
+33

-There are spurts of competition in the three cities where Google Fiber has entered - Kansas City, Provo, and Austin.
-For example, Time Warner Cable announced on April 24, 2014 that it had begun "deploying TWC WiFiTM in Austin Texas today - a citywide WiFi Hotspot network free to our customers with Standard Internet or above, as well as Business Class subscribers."
-TWC noted that it had been rolling out free WiFi across its footprint "for some time now, as part of [its] larger strategy to offer significantly more value to [its] Internet subscribers."
+There are some isolated spurts of broadband competition, in the three cities where Google Fiber has entered - Kansas City, Provo, and Austin.
+For example, Time Warner Cable announced on April 24, 2014 that it had begun "deploying TWC WiFiTM in Austin Texas today - a citywide WiFi Hotspot network free to our customers with Standard Internet or above, as well as Business Class subscribers."34 TWC noted that it had been rolling out free WiFi across its footprint "for some time now, as part of [its] larger strategy to offer significantly more value to [its] Internet subscribers."
 So what, if anything, accounted for TWC's decision "to deploy [its] network more aggressively now" in Austin?
 The appearance in Austin of Google Fiber.
-As TWC's digital communications director, Jeff Simmermon, wrote, "we're ready to compete."
-One wonders what Time Warner Cable was doing before Google Fiber announced it was coming to Austin.
+As